Ninghao "Eric" Zhu | Assistant Professor

 Academic Highlights

-Zhu has authored over 12 peer-reviewed publications, including papers in Nature Materials and Proceedings of the National Academy of Sciences, USA (PNAS).
-He serves as a frequent reviewer of Biosensors and Bioelectronics and SLAS Technology and has reviewed over 25 manuscripts.
-He received the best conference paper award in IEEE International Conference on Nano/Molecular Medicine and Engineering (IEEE-NANOMED), 2021.
+Zhu has authored more than12 peer-reviewed publications, including papers in Nature Materials and Proceedings of the National Academy of Sciences, USA (PNAS).
+He serves as a frequent reviewer of Biosensors and Bioelectronics and SLAS Technology and has reviewed more than 25 manuscripts.
+He received the best conference paper award at the IEEE International Conference on Nano/Molecular Medicine and Engineering (IEEE-NANOMED) in 2021.